TEENA-LOHAKARE/project2/README.md

 # New project

-This project was created for local system
+This project was created for local system. created by Teena Lohakare.